The Pap test is now known as the Cervical Screening Test. We encourage everyone eligible to participate in cervical screening.

 Call 13 2050 to make a booking.
 You do not need a doctor’s referral.

-As well as family history, there are many other factors that can impact on your breast cancer risk.
+As well as family history, there are many other factors that can impact on your breast cancer risk, including alcohol consumption and being overweight.
 You can find out more detail at Your Risk and Breast Cancer

 The National Bowel Cancer Screening Program (NBCSP) invites eligible people starting at age 50 and continuing to age 74 (without symptoms) to screen for bowel cancer using a free, simple test at home.
 A kit will be sent to your home (address registered with Medicare), every 2 years according to your date of birth.